-(a) Meal periods shall be not less than one-half (1/2) hour nor more than one (1) hour in length.
+(a) Meal periods shall be not less than one-half ($\frac{1}{2}$) hour nor more than one (1) hour in length.
 Not more than one meal period shall be deducted from work time for an employee during the minimum call.
 A second meal period may be deducted from work time for those employees who work in excess of the minimum call.
-The minimum guarantee of work time after an evening meal shall be one and one-half (11⁄2) hours.
+The minimum guarantee of work time after an evening meal shall be one and one-half ($1\frac{1}{2}$) hours.
 This guarantee does not apply when such meal is supplied at the Producer's expense.
+A box lunch shall not be considered an adequate second meal or wrap meal, unless box lunches are being provided for the entire crew for that specific meal.

 (b) The employee's first meal period shall commence within six (6) hours following the time of first call for the day; succeeding meal periods for the same employee shall commence within six (6) hours after the end of the preceding meal period.
 An employee's first meal period shall commence no earlier than two (2) hours after such employee reports for work, except as provided in subparagraph (d) below.
 There will be a twelve (12) minute grace period, which is not to be a scheduled grace period, prior to imposition of any meal penalty.